vnotex/vnote/README.md

 ## Description
 **VNote** is a Qt-based, free and open source note-taking application, focusing on Markdown now.
 VNote is designed to provide a pleasant note-taking platform with excellent editing experience.

 VNote is **NOT** just a simple editor for Markdown.
 By providing notes management, VNote makes taking notes in Markdown simpler.
+In the future, VNote will support more formats besides Markdown.

 Utilizing Qt, VNote could run on **Linux**, **Windows**, and **macOS**.